mubashir005/made-Homework/project/Project-plan.md

 <!-- Think about one main question you want to answer based on the data. -->
   1. Does Climate change play any role in rise of temprature of Planet Erath?
+  2. Does what type of ssources produces more CO2 per capita?

 ## Description